 1348 Louvain-la-Neuve, Belgium

-My interests lie in understanding the drivers of variability in phenotypic traits and their implications eco-evolutionary dynamics.
-I particularly focus on phenotypes involved in communication, cooperation, dispersal and host-microbes interactions.
+My interests lie in understanding the drivers of variability in phenotypic traits and their implications for eco-evolutionary dynamics.
+I particularly focus on traits involved in communication, cooperation, dispersal and host-microbes interactions.
 Depending on the question, I use various model species from vertebrates to microorganisms, in order to perform empirical and theoretical research both in natural and experimental systems.

 From individual behaviors to population dynamics

 In a second project standing at the interplay between behavioral and microbial ecology, I am interested in the effects of microorganisms on animal life history traits, and how animals respond to the microorganisms they are affected by to maximize their fitness.
-Using several species, like tits, lizards, sparrows, lady-beetles and meerkats, I aim to test the effects of the microbiome on host phenotype and life-history traits, and identify and quantify the responses developed by hosts to deal with microbes.
+Using several species, like tits, lizards, sparrows, lady-beetles and meerkats, I aim at testing the effects of the microbiome on host phenotype and life-history traits, and identify and quantify the responses developed by hosts to deal with microbes.
 Particular interest is devoted to the effects of microorganisms on traits implied in communication, and on the strategies that organisms develop to deal with their microbiome (immunity, antimicrobial behaviors, maternal effects).